Chart Color Schemes

 Population

-Population growth drivers in Diamond Creek are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Diamond Creek are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Diamond Creek's population is estimated at approximately 13,003 people.
-This figure reflects an increase of 500 individuals since the 2021 Census, which reported a population of 12,503.
-The growth was inferred from AreaSearch's estimation of the resident population at 12,807 in June 2024, based on ABS ERP data and validated new addresses since the Census date.
-This results in a population density ratio of 745 persons per square kilometer, comparable to averages seen across other areas assessed by AreaSearch.
-Diamond Creek's growth rate of 4.0% since the 2021 Census exceeded the SA3 area's growth rate of 2.3%, positioning it as a growth leader in the region.
-Natural population growth contributed approximately 62.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the Diamond Creek statistical area's population was estimated at 12,503 as of Nov 2021.
+This increased to around 13,019 by Nov 2025, reflecting a growth of 516 people (4.1%) since the 2021 Census.
+AreaSearch's estimate of resident population in June 2024 was 12,801, with an additional 118 validated new addresses contributing to this increase.
+This results in a density ratio of 746 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Diamond Creek's growth since the 2021 Census (4.1%) exceeded its SA3 area's growth (2.8%), indicating it as a growth leader in the region.
+Natural growth contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Demographic trends project an above median population growth for Australian statistical areas.
-By 2041, Diamond Creek is expected to expand by 2,534 persons, reflecting a total increase of 17.7% over the 17-year period.
+AreaSearch projections for Diamond Creek use ABS/Geoscience Australia data released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels.
+Projected demographic trends indicate above median population growth for the area, with an expected expansion by 2,534 persons to 2041, reflecting a total increase of 17.6% over the 17 years.

 Frequently Asked Questions - Population